The opinions are those of the authors and we make no endorsement of any of the information.

 End Product Recycled

-While only small in amount, the solid end product is a valuable humic fertiliser that can be utilised around trees and gardens.
+While only small in amounts, the solid end product is a valuable humic fertiliser that can be utilised around trees and gardens.

 Reduced Greywater Loading